 An estate tail under this Act shall have the same incidents as a similar estate under the general law and the proprietor of such an estate shall have the same power to bar the estate tail and create an estate in fee simple absolute as against all persons whose estates are to take effect after the determination or in defeasance of the estate tail.

-237. Conditions of sale in Twenty-sixth Schedule to apply in the absence of other conditions and may be adopted by reference
+237. Conditions of sale in Twenty-sixth Schedule to apply in absence of other conditions and may be adopted by reference

 On any sale of land under the operation of this Act by public auction or private contract the conditions set out in the table marked A in the Twenty-sixth Schedule may be adopted by inserting the words “The conditions in Table A of the Transfer of Land Act 1893, shall apply to this contract” and when so adopted the said conditions shall be construed as part of the contract subject to any express modification or exclusion of any of them which may be contained in the contract.